OpenFabrics/sunfish_docs/Sunfish Doc.md

 ## 3.2.
 Sunfish Framework Scope

 ### 3.2.1.
 Goal
 Provide clients of Sunfish with a vendor and fabric agnostic API which enables them to view manage and orchestrate the resources in a CDI scenario.
-Clients are able to query all the resources across fabrics, understand their status, manipulate their state and finally compose them into virtualized compute nodes that can then be assigned to workloads directly or via virtual machines and containers.
+Users will be able to query all the resources in the available fabrics, understand their status, manipulate their state and finally compose them into virtualized compute nodes that can then be assigned to workloads directly or via virtual machines and containers.
 ### 3.2.2.
 Strategy
+The OFA Sunfish team  is using the following strategy to define the Sunfish Framework:

-Standardize on models of composable fabric resources based on the DMTF Redfish and SNIA Swordfish schema.
+- Standardize on models of composable fabric resources based on the DMTF Redfish and SNIA Swordfish schema.

-Analyze specific tasks which applications and administrators need to perform to access and/or manage composable fabric resources (and ‘fabric management objects’) at an appropriate level of abstraction.
-Specific tasks are use cases (e.g., creating shared regions of FAM, binding/mapping shared regions of fabric attached memory to specific CPUs (hosts), placing specific fabric resources under control of specific orchestration tools, etc.).
+- Analyze specific tasks which applications and administrators need to perform to access and/or manage composable fabric resources (and ‘fabric management objects’) at an appropriate level of abstraction.
+Specific tasks are use cases (e.g., creating shared regions of FAM, binding/mapping shared regions of fabric attached memory to specific CPUs (hosts), placing specific fabric resources under control of specific orchestration tools, etc).

-Extract a suitable model of such abstracted resource objects and functional operations, and define the necessary actors and their roles in the message and work flows (APIs) that accomplish the specific tasks.
+- Extract a suitable model of such abstracted resource objects and functional operations, and define the necessary actors and their roles in the message and work flows (APIs) that accomplish the specific tasks.

 ### 3.2.3.
 Deliverables in This Document
 This document describes the approach and architecture of the sunfish framework, its software  and the API that actors use for interacting with a Sunfish service.